b1-88er/b1-88er.github.io/_posts/2015-10-22-elixir-pingpong-table.markdown

 {% endhighlight %}

 So this is straight forward.
-Is is worth mentioning that the second argument must be an atom.
+It is worth mentioning that the second argument must be an atom.
 And the third argument is a list of arguments, so if you want to pass a single list as an argument you need to pass `[[:items, :of, :a, :passed, :list]]`.

 ### Ping-pong game table